 Sail along the Wadden Race

-In the first full weekend of the month of November, the National Wadden Race Foundation on the western wad this competition for traditional sailing ships.
-On Saturday morning the ships prepare for the start from the port of Harlingen, trying to get hold of the Wadwimpel, in a sailing competition that leads to the ports of Den Oever, Texel (Oudeschild), Vlieland and Terschelling (in random order), to end in the course of Sunday in the port of Harlingen.
-The experienced skippers will, sometimes on the cutting edge but always according to the requirements of good seamanship, try to outdo their colleagues.
+In the first full weekend of the month of November, the National Wadden Race Foundation on the western Wad this competition for traditional sailing ships.
+On Saturday morning, the ships prepare for the start from the port of Harlingen, to try to get hold of the Wadwimpel, in a sailing competition that takes to the ports of Den Oever, Texel (Oudeschild), Vlieland and Terschelling (in no particular order), to end in the harbor of Harlingen during Sunday.
+The experienced skippers will try to outdo their colleagues, sometimes on the cutting edge but always according to the requirements of good seamanship.
 The choice of the route is free.
-That is why tactics, knowledge of the ship, the Wadden and the weather will help determine profit; wind direction and current play an important role in the choice of route.
-The special thing about the Wadden Race is that it also sails at night, it can be quite heavy in November, but the stars and the first dawn make up for it again.
+That is why tactics, knowledge of the ship, the Wad and the weather will partly determine profit; wind direction and current play an important role in the choice of the route.
+The special thing about the Wadden race is that it is also sailed at night, in November it can be quite tough, but the stars and the first dawn make up for everything.